 Basically it is possible to treat all materials that are suitable for gas quenching.
 The highest possible precision, minimal reworking and tightest tolerances are our primary goals at all times.

 High Performance / Aerospace

 Innovative Lightweight Designs

-In the area of forming technology, Pankl Racing Systems and its highly qualified and motivated employees implement the latest development trends, methods and approaches for rolling, forging, deep-drawing, pressing and bending in a fast, flexible and reliable manner.
+In the area of forming technology, Pankl Racing Systems and its highly qualified and motivated employees implement the latest development trends, methods and approaches for forging in a fast, flexible and reliable manner.

 In a rapidly changing market, customers continuously require innovative development ideas, the introduction of new manufacturing technologies, model-based process control and the use of IT systems.

 The company’s core competence lies in the development and production of lightweight forged components on state-of-the-art production lines.